swarmfabsim/swarmfabsim.github.io/README.md

 #### Step 1.b)

-If you don't want to use, download the repository as a .zip file and extract it
+If you don't want to use git, download the repository as a .zip file and extract it

 #### Step 2

-Install the latest version of the [Netlogo desktop app](http://www.netlogoweb.org/)
+Install the latest version of the [Netlogo desktop app](https://ccl.northwestern.edu/netlogo/download.shtml)

 #### Step 3